1689295608/MiraiBot/README.md

 ### Windows users
-For **Windows** users, please run `Login.bat` first and then verify your qq number & password.
+For **Windows** users, please run `Login.bat` first and then verify.

 You can also use the `device.json` that has been logged in to the account to log in to the account directly

 The `device.json` in the current directory can be used to log in to the account on any other device

-Then double-click `Start.bat` to log in to the account
+Then run `Start.bat` to log in to the account

 ### Linux users
 **Linux** users need to run a terminal in the `MiraiBot` directory first.

-For the first run, please run `Login.sh` and verify your qq number & password.
+For the first run, please run `Login.sh` and verify.

 You can also use the `device.json` that has been logged in to the account to log in to the account directly